Piaggio Fly 125 (2006)

 2006 Piaggio Fly 125

 CarHunch analysed 131 real MOT records for the 2006 Piaggio Fly 125.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2006 Piaggio FLY 125 is a decidedly unreliable choice, with a first-time MOT pass rate of just 52.5%—nearly 28 percentage points below the UK average of 80%.
 While dangerous defects aren't rampant at 12.2%, the core issue is that more than half these scooters fail their test, signalling systemic maintenance problems rather than isolated issues.